Ask the Experts: Financial FAQs (Summer 2017)

 A: Bitcoin is a digital currency—sometimes called a cryptocurrency—and payment system that was introduced in 2009.
 A handful of other digital currencies exist, but Bitcoin is the largest in terms of market value and usage.
 The Bitcoin payment system is peer-to-peer, and transactions take place between users around the globe without an intermediary, so there are no transaction fees.
 Unlike traditional currencies, Bitcoin is not backed by a government or central bank, but bitcoins can be exchanged for traditional currencies.

 Initially, bitcoins were used for the online purchase of goods and services, but real-world merchants have started accepting them as well.
 Laszlo Hanyecz made history in May 2010 when he bought two large pizzas at a Papa John’s in Jacksonville, Florida, with bitcoins.
-Today, a growing list of companies—online and brick-and-mortar, small and large—accept
+Today, a growing list of companies—online and brick-and-mortar, small and large—accept the currency.

 Bitcoin is also the principal currency behind much of the illegal activity on the dark web.
 Money launderers and purveyors of drugs, weapons, hacking for hire, ransomware, and child pornography seek payment in bitcoin since it is largely untraceable by law enforcement.